Aleuts: Recorded uprising against the Russians

-Aleut genocide against Nicoleño Tribe in California
+Aleut massacre against the Nicoleño Tribe in California

-According to Russian American Company (RAC) records translated and published in the Journal of California and Great Basin Anthropology, a 200-ton otter hunting ship named Il’mena with a mixed-nationality crew, including a majority Aleut contingent, was involved in conflict resulting in a massacre of the indigenous natives of San Nicolas Island.
+According to Russian American Company (RAC) records which were translated and published in the Journal of California and Great Basin Anthropology, a 200-ton otter hunting ship named Il’mena with a mixed-nationality crew, including a majority Aleut contingent, was involved in conflict resulting in a massacre of the indigenous natives of San Nicolas Island.

-In 1811, to obtain more of the commercially valuable otter pelts, a party of Aleut hunters traveled to the coastal island of San Nicolas, near the Alta California-Baja California border.
+In 1814, to obtain more of the commercially valuable otter pelts, a Russian company brought a party of conscripted Aleut hunters to the coastal island of San Nicolas, near the Alta California-Baja California border.
 The locally resident Nicoleño nation sought a payment from the Aleut hunters for the large number of otters being killed in the area.
-Disagreement arose, turning violent; in the ensuing battle, the Aleut killed nearly all the Nicoleño men.
-Together with high fatalities from European diseases, the Nicoleños suffered so much from the loss of their men that by 1853, only one Nicoleñan (Juana Maria, the Lone Woman of San Nicolas) remained alive.
+Disagreement arose, turning violent; an Aleut was killed, and in retaliation Aleuts killed a number of Nicoleño (the exact amount is unknown).
+In 1835, the remaining Nicoleños were removed from the island, except for one woman and possibly her child, who were left behind.
+In 1853 that woman, later christened Juana Maria, was found and taken to Santa Barbara.
+She may have been the last living Nicoleñan, as what happened to the others after they were brought to the mainland is unknown (Juana Maria, the Lone Woman of San Nicolas).

 Internment during World War II

 In June 1942, during World War II, Japanese forces occupied Kiska and Attu Islands in the western Aleutians.
-They later transported captive Attu Islanders to Hokkaidō, where they were held as prisoners of war in harsh conditions.
+They later transported captive Attu Islanders to Hokkaido, where they were held as prisoners of war in harsh conditions.
 Fearing a Japanese attack on other Aleutian Islands and mainland Alaska, the U.S. government evacuated hundreds more Aleuts from the western chain and the Pribilofs, placing them in internment camps in southeast Alaska, where many died of measles, influenza and other infectious diseases which spread quickly in the overcrowded dormitories.
-In total, about 75 died in American internment and 19 as a result of Japanese occupation.
+In total, about 75 died in American internment and 22 died while prisoners of the Japanese.
 The Aleut Restitution Act of 1988 was an attempt by Congress to compensate the survivors.
 On June 17, 2017, the U.S. Government formally apologized for the internment of the Unangan people and their treatment in the camps.

 The World War II campaign by the United States to retake Attu and Kiska was a significant component of the operations in the American and Pacific theaters.

-Population decline
+Population's decline

-Before major influence from outside, there were approximately 25,000 Aleuts on the archipelago.
+Before their way of life was changed by major influences from the outside world, approximately 25,000 Aleuts were located on the archipelago.
 Foreign diseases, harsh treatment and disruption of aboriginal society soon reduced the population to less than one-tenth this number.
 The 1910 Census count showed 1,491 Aleuts.
 In the 2000 Census, 11,941 people identified as being Aleut; nearly 17,000 said Aleuts were among their ancestors.